 All employees are provided free parking facilities.
-Permits are issued by the Director of Campus Security for the proper identification of your car.
-Parking rules and regulations are found online on the Campus Safety and Security website.
+Permits are issued by the Director of Campus Safety & Security for the proper identification of your car.
 University personnel are expected to abide by all published parking rules.
-A copy may be obtained from the Director of Campus Security.
-If you change vehicles, notify the Director of Campus Security of your new registration.
+A copy may be obtained from the Director of Campus Safety & Security.
+If you change vehicles be sure to notify the Director of Campus Safety & Security of your new registration.